Fall Pathfinder - 8/24/20 Status: FULL

-Recommended for: Trainees interested in starting their own business (or growing their existing business), and learning how to market and sell products.
+Recommended for: Trainees interested in starting their own business (or growing their existing business).
 Instruction includes assistive technology, creation of accommodations, and other tools to increase independence and sustainability of the business.

 Workshop will focus on:

-community sales skills such as cashier skills, customer interaction skills, branding and marketing;
+community sales skills such as cashier and customer interaction skills;

 basic office skills for record-keeping and order /inventory management;

-creation of "forever" tools to support sales and orders;
+creation of "forever" tools to support sales, order management, and inventory tracking;

-person-centered planning to devise a post-workshop plan and a person-driven meeting to implement the plan;
+person-centered planning to devise a post-workshop transition plan or to help with Self-Determination planning if needed;

-development of a commercial website linked to payment processor/merchant card carrier;
+development of a commercial website ready for linking to payment processor/merchant card carrier;

 Each unit includes pre- and post-unit assessments to measure progress, with extra hours for instructional support if needed to reach proficient levels in a targeted area, creation of a marketing email tool, meeting with retailers to discuss possible produce placement, and the making of items to help with product displays.